edgecase/spotbox/README.md

 The production environment minifies assets and requires a quorem to skip tracks.
 The development environment serves unminified assets and requires only one vote to skip.

+### Configuration

+Rename `settings.js.example` to `settings.js`.
+Edit this file to include third party API credentials.
+Also, you may wish to instruct Spotbox to load your favorite spotify playlists.

 ## Screenshots